2026 Field Use Updates

 Some adult sports also hold permits for certain time blocks for the space.
 When permitted games are in play, other park visitors routinely need to limit themselves to the borders of the field.
 Some events are more accommodating, such as at this month's upcoming family-friendly movie night on the field.

 To accommodate for the temporary playground closure, NYC Parks in cooperation with the Conservancy agreed to expand the park's garden hours for open public use to seven days a week and ten hours per day (weather permitting).
-The garden (below during a Conservancy children's book reading activity) features more than a quarter acre of open space.
-St. Vartan Park's block of sports courts between Second Avenue and Tunnel Approach Street are also open for use during the playground work.
+The garden (pictured during a Conservancy children's book reading activity) features more than a quarter acre of open space.
+St. Vartan Park's block of sports courts between Second Avenue and Tunnel Approach Street are also open for use during the playground work,

 Because of the need for more open space near the park, the Conservancy last year started an advocacy campaign — 'Open Murray Hill Space!' — that garnered more than 1,250 signatures of support for, 1) an Open Street on the underused East 36th Street stretch of road alongside the playground between First Avenue and Tunnel Approach Street, and 2) public access to MTA green space across the street from the park that has been locked for decades.

 The necessary city agencies, including NYC Parks, support the Open Street.
 However, despite a successful Open Street trial run at the location, the state's MTA nixed the proposed open space because the agency doesn't want it close to the MTA's Queens-Midtown Tunnel.
-The MTA also rejected proposed access to its public green space with grass that last week was covered by gravel (pictured, with previous view in inset).
+The MTA also rejected proposed access to its public green space with grass that last week was covered by gravel (above, with previous view in inset).

 NYC Parks' Robert Moses Playground, which has a synthetic-turf field that issues permits, is open on First Avenue between 41st and 42nd Streets.
-Also within seven blocks of St. Vartan Park are two public parks that feature playground equipment — Vincent F. Albano, Jr. Playground (below) at Second Avenue between 29th and 30th Streets and Tudor City's Mary O'Connor Playground.
+Also within seven blocks of St. Vartan Park are two public parks that feature playground equipment — Vincent F. Albano, Jr. Playground (below) at Second Avenue between 29th and 30th Streets and Tudor City's Mary O'Connor Playground..
 All three parks will remain open during the St. Vartan Park playground revamp.

 Murray Hill Neighborhood Association, which plans to present at tomorrow's meeting, posted online in reference to St. Vartan Park, "there are other playgrounds, but imagine having to push a stroller or walk all of your kids 10-15 blocks out of the way on a school day when kids only have a couple of hours before the end of school and dinner/homework/bed and you live just a couple of blocks from an actual green space right in the neighborhood."